Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

-On Friday, Ke'Bryan Hayes (.400 on-base percentage in past 10 games, 90 points above season-long percentage) and the Pittsburgh Pirates play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 7:20 PM ET.
+Ke'Bryan Hayes and his .364 on-base percentage over his past 10 games (55 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Atlanta Braves and Dylan Dodd on September 9 at 7:20 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Brewers.
+In his previous game he had a one-hit performance (1-for-4) against the Braves.

 Ke'Bryan Hayes Game Info & Props vs. the Braves